Yoo Jae-suk: Philanthropy

 Since 2013, Yoo has been making steady donations to Briquette Bank to help vulnerable groups during cold winter.
 He had regularly made donations to House of Sharing for the women victims of the Japanese military since 2014 and in April 2018, the total of his donations was revealed to be 260 million won.
 In September 2018, Yoo donated 50 million won to Hope Bridge Disaster Relief Association to help the victims who are suffering from the sudden torrential rain.

 In April 2019, Yoo donated 50 million won to Hope Bridge Disaster Relief Association to support the victims of Gangwon forest fire.
 He donated 100 million won each in 2019 and 2020 to the Samsung Life Public Welfare Foundation.
 In August 2020, Yoo donated 100 million won to the 2020 flood damage emergency relief campaign through Hope Bridge Disaster Relief Association.

-On April 26, 2021, Yoo donated 50 million won to the youth portal, as he promised to Father Lee Moon-soo during You Quiz on the Block in April 21.
+On 26 April 2021, Yoo donated 50 million won to the youth portal, as he promised to Father Lee Moon-soo during You Quiz on the Block in 21 April.
 In July 2021, Yoo donated 50 million to The International Development Cooperation G-Foundation and his donation was said to be used to provide sanitary products and living expenses to the underprivileged who are suffering during COVID-19 pandemic.

-On March 7, 2022, Yoo donated 100 million won to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.
+On 7 March 2022, Yoo donated 100 million won to the Hope Bridge Disaster Relief Association to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.

 In May 2022, Yoo donated 50 million won to The 11th International Development Cooperation NGO G-Foundation, which will be used for education and health support programs for women and children from low-income families.

 In June 2022, Yoo donated 15 million won as medical expenses for patients in dire circumstances.
-On August 11, 2022, Yoo donated ₩100 million (USD 70,528.86 as of November 1, 2022) to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.
+On 11 August 2022, Yoo donated ₩100 million (USD 70,528.86 as of 1 November 2022) to help those affected by the 2022 South Korean floods through the Hope Bridge Korea Disaster Relief Association.

 In February 2023, Yoo donated 100 million won to help in the 2023 Turkey–Syria earthquake through Hope Bridge National Disaster Relief Association.
-On February 21, Yoo donated 50 million won to help provide sanitary pads for vulnerable women through the G Foundation.
+On 21 February, Yoo donated 50 million won to help provide sanitary pads for vulnerable women through the G Foundation.

+In March 2025, Yoo donated 50 million won to the Hope Bridge National Disaster Relief Association for the wildfire victims in the Ulsan, Gyeongbuk, and Gyeongnam regions.